 Morson's English Guide for Court Reporters Second Edition - Good Condition

 This book is used and in Good condition.
 Cover and binding show some signs of wear.
-Contains writing and highlighting that does not obscure the text of the book.
+May contain writing and highlighting that does not obscure the text of the book.
 Photo is not actual book.

 - Paperback: 400 pages